-|Beta (3Y Monthly)||0.48|
+|Beta (3Y Monthly)||0.47|

 |PE Ratio (TTM)||N/A|

-|Forward Dividend & Yield||0.12 (2.88%)|
+|Forward Dividend & Yield||N/A (N/A)|

 |1y Target Est||N/A|

 Dean Foods Co NYSE:DFView full report here!
-Summary * Perception of the company's creditworthiness is negative and weakening * ETFs holding this stock are seeing positive inflows * Bearish sentiment is high Bearish sentimentShort interest | NegativeShort interest is high for DF with between 15 and 20% of shares on loan.
+Summary * Perception of the company's creditworthiness is negative * ETFs holding this stock are seeing positive inflows but are weakening * Bearish sentiment is high Bearish sentimentShort interest | NegativeShort interest is extremely high for DF with more than 20% of shares on loan.
 This means that investors who seek to profit from falling equity prices are currently targeting DF.
-However, the last change in the short interest score occurred more than 1 month ago and implies that there has been little change in sentiment.
-Money flowETF/Index ownership | PositiveETF activity is positive.
-Over the last month, ETFs holding DF are favorable with net inflows of $72.58 billion.
-This was the highest net inflow seen over the last one-year.Error parsing the SmartText Economic sentimentPMI by IHS Markit | NeutralAccording to the latest IHS Markit Purchasing Managers' Index (PMI) data, output in the Consumer Goods sector is rising.
+Money flowETF/Index ownership | NegativeETF activity is negative and may be weakening.
+The net inflows of $1.63 billion over the last one-month into ETFs that hold DF are among the lowest of the last year and appear to be slowing.
+Economic sentimentPMI by IHS Markit | NeutralAccording to the latest IHS Markit Purchasing Managers' Index (PMI) data, output in the Consumer Goods sector is rising.
 The rate of growth is weak relative to the trend shown over the past year, however.
-Credit worthinessCredit default swap | NegativeThe current level displays a negative indicator with a weakening bias over the past 1-month.
-DF credit default swap spreads are at their highest levels for the past 3 years, which indicates the market's more negative perception of the company's credit worthiness.Please send all inquiries related to the report to firstname.lastname@example.org.Charts and report PDFs will only be available for 30 days after publishing.This document has been produced for information purposes only and is not to be relied upon or as construed as investment advice.
+Credit worthinessCredit default swap | NegativeThe current level displays a negative indicator.
+DF credit default swap spreads are rising towards their highest levels for the past 1 year, which indicates the market's more negative perception of the company's credit worthiness.Please send all inquiries related to the report to firstname.lastname@example.org.Charts and report PDFs will only be available for 30 days after publishing.This document has been produced for information purposes only and is not to be relied upon or as construed as investment advice.
 To the fullest extent permitted by law, IHS Markit disclaims any responsibility or liability, whether in contract, tort (including, without limitation, negligence), equity or otherwise, for any loss or damage arising from any reliance on or the use of this material in any way.
 Please view the full legal disclaimer and methodology information on pages 2-3 of the full report.